mmalmsten/pigpio/README.md

-# ⚠️ WORK IN PROGRESS ⚠️

 # Pigpio - Using Erlang for GPIO on a Raspberry Pi

-Using Erlang for GPIO on a Raspberry Pi with http://abyz.me.uk/rpi/pigpio/
+Using Erlang for GPIO on a Raspberry Pi with [http://abyz.me.uk/rpi/pigpio/](http://abyz.me.uk/rpi/pigpio/)

+This library is still very much in a ⚠️ WORK IN PROGRESS ⚠️ state.
+I'm currently integrating it in [one of my pet projects](https://github.com/mmalmsten/PlantWatcher) and refinements will come.

 ## 🐞 Prerequisites
 Nothing should be running on port 8888, that's where we'll run the pigpio tcp server.

 ## 🚀 Getting started